maistora/Smiley/README.md

 5. Create your Ant related files: build.xml, build.properties and the local.build.properties.
 6. Create folder /ivy.
 Add the ivy.xml and ivysettings.xml files to it.
 7. Add the WebContent folder - in it wI will put the web pages and resources.
+8. Add WEB-INF and META-INF directories to WebContent.
+WEB-INF and META-INF are special directories that are not reachable from outside the Web server if they are in the root of the application.
+This is because of Web servers follow the Web Container's specification (and in it WEB-INF and META-INF are unreachable from outside).
+Now as you see my WEB-INF and META-INF are not in the root but are under the WebContent folder.
+Don't worry.
+Later on we will use the Ant script to build the application and we will copy these folders to the root of the WAR.
+WAR is the archived web application that is deployed on the server.

 This is how the structure should look like in the end:
     /src